-- Recognition at SPARK 2022 - An impressive, professional-quality award for display - A press release to share with local media - A Digital "Winner" badge to promote your win on websites and other digital media - A featured article in Insights and other IEC publications - Recognition on the IEC National website.
+- Recognition at SPARK 2023

+- An impressive, professional-quality award for display

+- A press release to share with local media

+- A digital "winner" badge to promote your win on websites and other digital media

+- A featured article in Insights

+- Recognition on the IEC National website.

-Additionally, recipients of Excellence in Electrical Construction Awards will receive a full-size, 24 x 36" poster to display in their offices.
+Additionally, recipients of Excellence in Electrical Construction Awards will receive a full-size 24 x 36" poster to display in their offices.